wheelin/gexfra/README.md

 }
 ```
 *	The final point is to call the `void TmHandler_decremente_timer(Time_Handler * tmh)` function from a timer interrupt.
 A small Qt project can be found in this repository for testing timeout capabilities.
 This can explain why `Gexfra` object must be global : allow to be accessed from the interrupt routines

+##State of the project
+For the moment, two very simple state machines have been implemented, one with two states and each one producing an event to the other state and one simulating a monostable vibrator with different timeouts.
+The next stage will be to create a state machine working on a stm32f429i-disco, with timeouts and buttons events, just to toggle some leds first.

+Some optimisations for the memory pools must be done, too.
+For an efficient work, the event and timeout handling time overhead must be as little as possible.
+This is not the case at this time.